armbian/documentation/docs/index.md

 ## How to report bugs

 Due to lack of manpower we unfortunately have to be very picky about bug reports.
 Make sure to follow the bug reporting form available [here](https://armbian.com/bugs) to learn how to collect necessary information and where to put your report depending on type of issue.
-Reports lacking fundamental diagnostings may be ignored.
+Reports lacking fundamental diagnostics may be ignored.

 # Get Involved! #